Direct debit from your Centrelink payments

 Check your payments

-If you want to check your rental account balance or see if your payment has been pmade, contact your local housing office.
+If you are a renter and want to check your rental account balance or see if a payment has been received you can do this online using HousingVic Online Services or contact your local housing office.

-Only tenants are able to check.
-If you are a resident, you can ask the tenant in your household to check on your payments for you.
+If you are a resident, you can ask the renter in your household to check your payments for you.

 - The property's address or service ID